appwriters-dev/appwriters-dev/src/routes/(nested)/30days/flutter/(days)/day3/+page.md

 }
 ```

-4. Use the "print" function to print the values of these variables to the console.
+3. You can use the "print" function to print the values of these variables to the console.
 For example:

 ```dart
 void main() {